 Many Private Security Contractors are Hired by the State Department

-Though private security contractors are reportedly not used for offensive maneuvers, many are armed similarly to members of the military and may fire in self-defense, or attack at an order from the State Department.
-Because many private security contractors are hired by the State Department, and not the military, contradictory security plans can surface.
-A recent report from Congress notes that of private security contractor actions requiring discipline during the Iraq war, many contractor cases of abuse were caused by those working for the State Department and not the military.
+Though private security contractors are not for offensive maneuvers, many are armed similar to members of the military.
+And they may fire in self-defense, or attack at an order from the State Department.
+Because many private security contractors work for the State Department, and not the military, contradictory security plans can surface.
+A recent report from Congress notes private security contractor actions requiring discipline during the Iraq war.
+Many contractor cases of abuse were by those working for the State Department and not the military.

 With the unique and rapidly changing security concerns of states, corporations, and individuals in the 21st century, it’s not surprising that private security contracting is booming.
 The $100 billion-plus-a-year industry is currently worldwide in over 50 countries.
 It’s not just a western phenomenon either, with the UAE recently paying Erik Prince, the founder of Blackwater Worldwide $529 million to create an elite guard for the emirate.